 Another super charming restaurant is Manchego, a Tapas and wine bar, perfect for a dinner date!

-For drinks, walk further down Main Street to the Victorian, a vintage “home” with several bars (it’s sometimes closed for special events though).
+For traditional drinks, there are lots of other bar options on Main.
+One of the most unique is the Victorian, a vintage “home” with several bars (it’s sometimes closed for special events though).
 If the Victorian is rented out, go to the back and enter the Basement Tavern for drinks and occasional live music.
 Note these venues get pretty crowded on weekend nights with young single people, so those times may not be ideal for a quiet date.

 If you’re looking for classic Italian food, La Vecchia is the perfect spot on Main.